maxrpark/my-porfolio-blog-website/content/projects/recffabAYBHZkEu3w.md

 ---
 title: HTML & CSS course (John Smilga)
-description: Learn HTML5 and CSS3 from scratch.​ Build Amazing Real World Projects.@
+description: Learn HTML5 and CSS3 from scratch.
+Build Amazing Real World Projects.@
 img: https://dl.airtable.com/.attachments/3fd2fabeaec4dbe8261161d44f21621e/3fb2bd00/myfirstwebsite2.0.0.png
 alt: Course img
 tags:
   - courses
 ---

-## Me Llamo max
+## Hola

 This was the first Udemy course I ever took and it was also the first course I took when I decided to pursue a career as a web developer.
 I will always be thankful to John for this course as much as all the other courses and content from his youtube channel.